peterdemin/imgchkr/README.md

 Tests can be run inside of Docker containers:

 ```
 make test      # unit tests
 make test-e2e  # end-to-end tests
 ```

-Or in the activate virtualenv:
+Or in the active virtualenv:

 ```
 make install coverage lint